 “Welcome, brave warriors,” I called out, surprised at my own brashness.
 “I am a Traveller and the Captain of this fine, but battered freighter.
 Foolish Gek are my slave crew.”
-I saw their little eyes wondering around the bridge.
+I saw their little eyes wandering around the bridge.
 “It is truly an honour to have you on my freighter, come, approach, so I might offer you tribute and reward.”

 Seeing me and hearing the confidence in my voice seemed to diminish their assault.
 They walked down the stairs and approached the navigation console, weapons slightly lowered, but their fingers still on the trigger.

-Their faces closed on mine, a foul smell emanated from their heavy breathing, most likely vile exhaled from their innards.
+Their faces closed on mine.
+A foul smell emanated from their heavy breathing, most likely vile exhaled from their innards.

 I turned to look at the other Vy’keen with the tentacles.
 “It not know language, but say you pathetic interloper.”
-They both laughed, sounding more like a pair of dogs growling and barking in excitement over an expectant meal.
+They both laughed, sounding like a pair of dogs growling and barking in excitement over an expectant meal.